tristanlatr/libstatic/libstatic/_lib/passmanager/README.md

 Reference Implementation
 ------------------------

-The implementation is currently in development and misses a lot of unit tests but here is where you can look at the code:
+The implementation is currently in development and misses a lot of optimization features and unit tests.

+But here is where you can look at the code:

 https://github.com/tristanlatr/libstatic/tree/passmanager/libstatic/_lib/passmanager